 Many child pornography investigations rely on sting operations where police officers lure individuals into accepting child pornography online.
 If you are charged with child pornography on the basis of an internet sting operation, speak to a Seattle sex crimes attorney immediately.

 How Can Child Pornography End Up On Someone’s Computer?

 Incriminating material can end up on your computer for several reasons.
 Computer tampering is not hard, and it’s easy to get distracted on the internet, click the mouse at the wrong moment or completely by accident, and send the wrong email or download something you did not want.

 However, clicking the wrong link can sometimes download pornographic material to your device without you even realizing it.
 Pop-up ads, for example, can leave images in your computer’s temporary files.

 A malware program or even a hacker could leave incriminating material on your computer.
 In your defense, your attorney may rely on technical evidence regarding the source of the material.
 In some of these cases, the defense will need the statement or testimony of an expert witness.

 The best strategy for the average person going online is to use basic common sense: Do not ever discuss sex, children, or pornography online with a person you do not know offline.
 That strategy protects you from any child pornography peddler or police sting operation.

-If you are charged with a child pornography crime or with any crime involving sex, children, and/or the internet, take your case at once to a Seattle child pornography defense attorney who has experience and a record of success defending clients accused of child pornography crimes.
+If you are charged with a child pornography crime or with any sexually explicit conduct involving sex, children, and/or the internet, take your case at once to a Seattle child pornography defense attorney who has experience and a record of success defending clients accused of child pornography crimes.